A Plan to Deploy Arts in Space

 Step 1.

-Pilot of The IPSS
+Pilot the IPSS

-Est. 2024/2026
+Est. 2024/2027

-Over the course of 1.5 year, 7 Miami-based Artists will:
+Over the course of 1.5 year, 5 Miami-based Artists will:

 Study and train at the International Institute for Astronautical Sciences.
-Learning about:
+Gaining understanding about Suborbital Space Environment, Fundamentals of Astronautics, Fundamentals of Microgravity Science, Spaceflight Physiology and more.

-Resulting in multiple short-form performances ready to be performed in microgravity.
+Resulting in multiple short-form performances ready to be performed in microgravity:

-And microgravity adventures on earth presented and performed underwater
+And microgravity adventures on earth presented and performed underwater:

 “This is the project we need to take humanity to another level.”